D

 Why it exists

-The problem & the solution
+The problem and the solution

 Design drift is invisible until it's embarrassing.
 Here's what DesignLatch fixes.